 What is Operation Fake Out? – The Texas Alcoholic Beverage Commission implemented a program called Operation Fake Out in order to reduce the number of fake IDs roaming the state.
 Retailers work with the state and are taught how to distinguish the real from the fake.

 Fake IDs Study – The journal discusses a study about the broad effect of fake IDs.
 Such effects include the big access fake IDs give to an illegal use of alcohol.
 The study talks about how such use has an impact on our overall society.

 Attorney for Fake I.D.
 Defense in Houston, TX

 If your son or daughter was caught using a fake I.D., you need to call The Gonzalez Law Group, PLLC.
-Texas laws can be harsh on fake I.D. punishments, and you will need a legal counsel with expertise to advise you on what to do next.
-At The Gonzalez Law Group, PLLC, we specialize on juvenile crimes and want to help you.
+Texas laws can be harsh on fake I.D. punishments, and you will need a legal counsel with the expertise to advise you on what to do next.
+At The Gonzalez Law Group, PLLC, we specialize in juvenile crimes and want to help you.
 Our team of attorneys can review your case to see the steps to follow.

-Get in touch with us by dialing (832) 530-4070 or filling out the case review intake at the bottom of the page.
+Get in touch with us by dialing (832) 530-4070 or by filling out the case review intake at the bottom of the page.
 The Gonzalez Law Group, PLLC knows this is a difficult scenario in which your child can suffer serious consequences, and we want to do everything within our power to help you out.
 Call our office for a free consultation with no strings attached.